allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 ## Websocket API vs SockJS

 Unfortunately, WebSockets are not supported by all web browsers.
 However, there are libraries that provide a fallback when WebSockets are not available.
-One of such libraries is [SockJS](https://github.com/sockjs/sockjs-client).
+One such library is SockJS.
 SockJS starts from trying to use the WebSocket protocol.
 However, if this is not possible, it uses  a [variety of browser-specific transport protocols](https://github.com/sockjs/sockjs-client#supported-transports-by-browser-html-served-from-http-or-https).
 SockJS is a library designed to work in all modern browsers and in environments that do not support WebSocket protocol,